-Sleep-related breathing disorders
+Sleep related breathing disorders

 Opioids can cause sleep-related breathing disorders including central sleep apnoea (CSA) and sleep-related hypoxemia.
 Opioid use increases the risk of CSA in a dose-dependent fashion.
-Opioids may also cause worsening of pre-existing sleep apnoea (see section 4.8).
+Opioids may also cause worsening of pre-existing sleep apnoea (see Undesirable effects).
 In patients who present with CSA, consider decreasing the total opioid dosage.

-Risk from concomitant use of sedative medicines such as benzodiazepines or related drugs Concomitant use of benzodiazepines and opioids may result in sedation, respiratory depression, coma and death.
+Concomitant use of oxycodone and sedative medicines such as benzodiazepines may result in sedation, respiratory depression, coma and death.
 Because of these risks, concomitant prescribing of sedative medicines such as benzodiazepines or related drugs with opioids should be reserved for patients for whom alternative treatment options are not possible.
-If a decision is made to prescribe benzodiazepines concomitantly with opioids, the lowest effective dose should be used, and the duration of treatment should be as short as possible (see also general dose recommendation in section 4.2).
+If a decision is made to prescribe benzodiazepines concomitantly with opioids, the lowest effective dose should be used, and the duration of treatment should be as short as possible (see also general dose recommendation in Posology and method of administration).
 The patients should be followed closely for signs and symptoms of respiratory depression and sedation.
-In this respect, it is strongly recommended to inform patients and their environment to be aware of these symptoms (see section 4.5).
+In this respect, it is strongly recommended to inform patients and their environment to be aware of these symptoms (see Interaction with other medicinal products and other forms of interaction).